Transatel/cleanflux/README.md

 The first and most lightweight downsamples according to an estimate of the number of points the query would return for 1 series.

-It ise better suited for when we know the max expected number of series any queries can produce.
+It is better suited for when we know the max expected number of series any queries can produce.

 Configuration: